‘A Christmas Prince’ Sequel Trailer Shows Rose McIver Planning A Wedding

 “I just always thought that my wedding would be being with the person I love.
 I didn’t realize it meant giving up who I am.”

 Rose McIver is an actress from New Zealand.
 Fans of the actress will also recognize her from the television series, iZombie, in which she plays Olivia Moore.
 She also played the role of Tinker Bell in another hit television series that roped in many Disney fans, Once Upon a Time.
-Her co-star in the upcoming Christmas movie, Ben Lamb, is an English actor who many know as Edward from Divergent and as Tim Dempsey in comedy series, The Increasingly Poor Decisions of Todd Margaret alongside comedian David Cross.
+Her co-star in the upcoming Christmas movie, Ben Lamb, is an English actor who many know as Edward from Divergent and as Tim Dempsey in comedy series, The Increasingly Poor Decisions of Todd Margaret, alongside comedian David Cross.

-Rotten Tomatoes gave A Christmas Prince a 75 percent score on the Tomatometer, but it seemed that audiences were split fifty-fifty.
+Rotten Tomatoes gave A Christmas Prince a 75 percent score on the Tomatometer, but it seemed that audiences were split 50-50.

-Other cast from the original A Christmas Prince include: Alice Krige as Queen Helena, Honor Kneafsey as Princess Emily, Theo Devaney as Simon, Emma Louise Saunders as Lady Sophia, Sarah Douglas as Mrs. Averill, Tom Knight as Prime Minister Denzil, and many others.
+Other cast from the original A Christmas Prince include: Alice Krige as Queen Helena, Honor Kneafsey as Princess Emily, Theo Devaney as Simon, Emma Louise Saunders as Lady Sophia, Sarah Douglas as Mrs. Averill, and Tom Knight as Prime Minister Denzil.

 The original director, Alex Zamm, will not be returning.
 To replace him, Netflix has brought in John Schultz.
-Schultz is known for directing films such as Adventures in Babysitting, Like Mike, Bandwagon, Drive Me Crazy, Aliens in the Attic, and the video documentary of The Making of ‘Jurassic Park.’
+Schultz is known for directing films such as Adventures in Babysitting, Like Mike, Bandwagon, Drive Me Crazy, Aliens in the Attic, and the video documentary, The Making of ‘Jurassic Park.’

 Unlike the original, the sequel will not see a limited theatrical release.